-The Ink Business Cash® Credit Card tends to check off a lot of boxes for small business owners, and it’s easy to see why.
-This business card comes with no annual fee, and you can earn a $750 cash bonus when you spend $7,500 on purchases within three months of account opening.
-Cardholders even get an introductory APR offer on purchases, and rewards are pretty flexible.
+The Ink Business Cash® Credit Card checks off a lot of boxes for small business owners, and it’s easy to see why.
+This business card has no annual fee, and you can earn a $900 cash bonus — in the form of 90,000 Chase Ultimate Rewards points — when you spend $6,000 on purchases within three months of account opening.
+Cardholders even get an introductory APR offer on purchases, and the rewards are flexible.

-In the meantime, the Ink Business Cash Credit Card lets small business owners and entrepreneurs earn 5 percent back on common business-related spending (up $25,000 spent in combined purchases each account anniversary year).
+The Ink Business Cash Credit Card also lets small business owners and entrepreneurs earn 5 percent cash back in eligible business-related spending categories (on up $25,000 spent in combined purchases each account anniversary year), 2 percent on gas and restaurant spending (again, up to $25,000 spent in a year) and 1 percent on other purchases.
 Read on to learn how this business credit card doles out cash back on purchases, how its earning structure compares to similar cards and how you can make the most of this offer.

 Ink Business Cash rewards structure

-- Welcome bonus: $750 bonus cash when you spend $7,500 on purchases within three months of account opening
+- Welcome bonus: $900 bonus cash (90,000 Ultimate Rewards points) when you spend $6,000 on purchases within three months of account opening

 - Annual fee: $0

 While earning 5 percent cash back on certain business purchases is truly excellent, it’s important to note the $25,000 cap for each bonus category.
 If you spend more than $2,084 per month (on average) at office supply stores and on internet, cable and phone services each year, you’ll max out the 5 percent category, after which you’ll only earn 1 percent back.
 The same is true for earning 2 percent back on the first $25,000 spent in combined purchases at gas stations and restaurants each account anniversary year.